legend-exp/legend-julia-tutorial/README.md

 Julia bindings for HDF5 are provided by the package [HDF5.jl](https://github.com/JuliaIO/HDF5.jl), but HDF5.jl requires the HDF5 C-libraries to be installed.

 On Linux, install the HD5 system package provided by your distribution.
-On OS-X, install HDF5 via [Homebrew](https://brew.sh/).
+On OS-X, if Julia fails to automatically install HDF5 internally via [Homebrew.jl](https://github.com/JuliaPackaging/Homebrew.jl), install HDF5 manually via [Homebrew](https://brew.sh/).
 On Windows, HDF5.jl should automatically install a version of the HDF5 libraries internally.

 ## Setting up the tutorial and installation of required Julia packages